microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOInboundConnector/readme.md

 ## Description

-This resource configures a Inbound connector in your cloud-based organization.
+This resource configures an Inbound connector in your cloud-based organization.